Susong County

 Susong County (宿松县 (宿松縣)) is a county in the southwest of Anhui Province, situated on the northwest (left) bank of the Yangtze, bordering the provinces of Hubei to the west and Jiangxi to the south.
 It is located in the southwest of the jurisdiction of the prefecture-level city of Anqing and is its southernmost county-level division.
 It has population of 800,000 and an area of 2394 km2.
 The government of Susong County is located in Fuyu Town.

 Administrative divisions

-Susong County has jurisdiction over eight towns and fourteen townships.
+Susong County has jurisdiction over 2 subdistricts, 9 towns and 12 townships.